-Preventing grass and weeds from growing close to a fence saves endless weeding and creates a neat, tidy look.
+Figuring out how to stop grass and weeds from growing close to a fence saves endless weeding and creates a neat, tidy look.
 Solutions vary according to the garden's style and the grass type.
-Trim excess growth before starting work, and speak to your neighbor before spraying herbicides along boundary lines because they may have plants they wants to protect.
+Trim excess growth before starting work and speak to your neighbors before spraying herbicides along boundary lines because they may have plants they want to protect.